jvrglr/Scripts_and_notes/Git-Github_notes.md

 > git add . : add all changes.

 > git add *.extension : add all changes in the files with extension named "extension".
+* **git commit -m "message"**: commit (like really save) added changes to memmory.
+"Message" should be filled with the information of the changes so that it is easy to keep track of what every commit stores.
 * git merge Branch_name **Merges the specified branch into the currently active branch**
 * git branch -d Branch_name **Delete branch**
 * git log **History of commits**